Skip to main content

 What is the minimum wage in South Africa in 2026?

 R30.23 per ordinary hour worked, effective 1 March 2026.
-This applies to all workers including domestic workers and farm workers.
-Workers on the Expanded Public Works Programme receive R16.62 per hour.
+This applies to all workers, including domestic workers and farm workers.
+Workers on the Expanded Public Works Programme (EPWP) receive a lower rate of R16.62 per hour.

 What is the minimum monthly salary in South Africa?